AmaanHUB/vagrant-multi-machine/README.md

 * Virtual Box
 * Git

+## Introduction

+Running a multi-virtual machine environment to make sure the Sparta app works.
+The two machines make up of a database and the app.
 ## Running
 * First clone the directory with `git clone`
 * Go into the directory and run `vagrant up`